-For your security please make sure you enter a password that you don’t use in other web sites.
+For your security, please make sure you enter a password that you don’t use on other websites.

-A guide to logging in to your myhrtoolkit can be found here.
+A guide to logging in to your myhrtoolkit system can be found here.

 If you have lost your password, a help document can be found here.

 The message board is the place where the majority of system communication takes place.
 You will receive a message and normally, next to the message, on the right-hand side, there is a “noted” button for you to press once you have read the message.
 The message will then disappear.